msummers-nr/nri-docker/README.md

 Program Files/newrelic-infra/custom-integrations/
 - nri-docker-def-win.yml
-- - Ensure/Update "os" to "linux" and check that under command section it is docker-ohi.exe && NOT "docker-ohi" without the extension
+- - Ensure/Update "os" to "windows" and check that under command section it is docker-ohi.exe && NOT "docker-ohi" without the extension
 - docker-ohi.exe

 Program Files/newrelic-infra/integrations.d/